 1. Dilutive FPO

 A dilutive FPO is one in which the promoters and existing shareholders raise funds in the market while keeping the value of the company at the same level.
 This in turn leads to lower stock prices and other parameters such as.
-B. EPS (earnings per share), based on the amount of funds raised in the market.
+B. EPS (earnings per share), based on the total funds raised in the market.

 In effect, the number of shares in the company increases while the total value of the company remains unchanged.